 9. Foreign Exchange Market

 The foreign exchange (forex) market is where currencies are traded to facilitate international trade and investment.
-Other financial markets involve various asset types, while forex deals exclusively with currencies.
+Other financial markets involve various asset types, while forex market deals exclusively with currencies.
 Modern forex dates back to its creation following the Bretton Woods system’s collapse in the early 1970s, leading to floating exchange rates.

 10. Traditional markets